mkaszubowski/reefpoints/source/posts/2016-02-10-how-to-have-a-side-project.md

 I now know I can’t get good results from trying to juggle several side projects at a time.
 But deciding to do just one thing can feel scary.
 I often wonder if I'll ever get to work on my other projects.
 But it’s the only sure way to make progress.

-![Color blocks and sticky notes](https://i.imgur.com/kIUHUpm.jpg) *Johannes Itten’s classic Elements of Color (which in forms both art and design) alongside some sticky notes from my UX design life*.
+![Color blocks and sticky notes](https://i.imgur.com/kIUHUpm.jpg) *Johannes Itten’s classic Elements of Color (the book belongs to both ym art life and my design life) and some sticky notes we use for UX design.
+The colors match perfectly.*

 In 2015, I decided to focus on one side project: my exploration of the [overlap between design and modern art](http://www.designartpractice.com/).
 I put away my sewing machines, and set my Etsy shop in holiday mode.
 I even stopped nagging myself to keep practicing with watercolors or hand lettering.
 I now have a more realistic to-do list, and can feel “done” and accomplished with the weekly illustrated articles that I plan to write for a year.
 I’ll be honest: I miss the other side projects I had put on hold.
-But am OK with not doing them for a while so that once I get to them, I’ll be able to make progress and commit to giving those other passions the focused time they deserve.
+But I'm OK with not doing them for a while so that once I get to them, I’ll be able to make progress and commit to giving those other passions the focused time they deserve.

 ## More examples!